Here are some study ideas for task 1:

 1) Print a collection of questions

-In last week's lesson I showed you some model sentences for describing percentages.
-If you look through my task 1 essays in the lessons on this site, you'll find all the sentence structures you need for the 10 question types mentioned in point 1.
-Use my sentences as models, and simply change the content according to the topic.
+If you look through my task 1 lessons on this site, you'll find examples of the 10 question types mentioned in point 1.
+Use my answers as models, and try to copy my way of writing as closely as you can.